 To make things even more interesting, Inder also had decided to do a network analyzer that Excelan was ill prepared to handle.
 Network Analyzer was seen by Inder as easy money and he had spent about a million dollars to buy inventory to build about 100 units.
 Company got in financial trouble as it had burnt through most of the capital it had raised by early 1985.
 We were still burning about about $150K/month and had a little less than a million in the bank when Inder was let go.
 I was told by the board to conserve cash while they went looking for a CEO to replace Inder.
 It was very clear that we were not going to last more than six months unless some thing drastic was done.

-As my first day as interim CEO, I decided to let about a third of the company go extend my runway to about 9 months.
-I also decided to sharply focus company the company.
-I decided not to do any more hardware; just stay with what we already had and focus on software.
-I hire contractors to port publicly available TCP/IP software to our boards and decided to narrow down the various other options to just support networking IBM PC’s to couple of standard UNIX machines and to DEC minicomputers.
+As my first day as interim CEO, I decided to let go about a third of the company go extend my runway to about 9 months.
+I also decided to sharply focus company the company, decided not to do any more hardware; just stay with what we already had and focus on software.
+I hired contractors to port publicly available TCP/IP software to our boards and decided to narrow down the various other options to just support networking IBM PC’s to couple of standard UNIX machines and to DEC minicomputers.
 This narrow focus reduced complexity by almost 99%.
 We were going to connect your PC (which were selling almost 100,000 a day by then); to your UNIX Machines that were selling about 10,000 a month; to your DEC mini-computers that were selling about 3000 a month.
 All this using Ethernet and TCP-IP!
 We had narrowed our bet and market but had a sharp story to tell this market place.
 I also, put Network Analyzer on fire sale to clear out the inventory.
 All this had to be done in 90 days, so as to have enough time for marketing and sales.

 90 days later we opened up an ad campaign, spending $50K per month.
 It was a risky bet again as this additional cash burn was to shorten the runway.
 But , it was an almost instant hit.
 Revenues started to grow rapidly and within three months we were profitable and cash flow positive!
-The board which had no faith in me was now looking at amazement as to what had been achieved.
+The board which had no faith in me was now looking with amazement as to what had been achieved.

 Here is the ad that ran!